ahrvoje/arb4win/README.md

-# GMP, MPIR, MPFR, FLINT &amp; ARB for Windows
+# GMP, MPFR, FLINT &amp; ARB for Windows

 ## Introduction

-GMP, MPIR, MPFR, FLINT and ARB are well known numerical libraries for large integer and arbitrary precision floating point arithmetic.
+GMP, MPFR, FLINT and ARB are well known numerical libraries for large integer and arbitrary precision floating point arithmetic.
 A special emphasis is given to _ball arithmetic_ library [ARB](https://github.com/fredrik-johansson/arb/) by Frederik Johansson.

 The repository doesn't contribute to the functionality, but is a guide for building 32-bit & 64-bit static and shared libraries for Windows.